babakfp/phosphor-icons-svelte/src/README.md

 #### [`aria-hidden="true"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden)

-Icons are visual elements, nothing more.
-So, there is no reason to keep them visible to screen readers.
+Icons are visual elements, so they don't need to be visible to screen readers.

 ## FAQ

-### Why did I build this?
+### Why was this built?

 - TypeScript support.
-- Built with accessibility in mind.
+- Accessibility considerations.
 - Improved performance and developer experience.

-### Why syntax is ugly?
+### Why is the syntax considered ugly?

-Let's say we have the following two syntaxes:
+Consider the following two syntaxes:

 **Pretty syntax** (invalid):